wekadoodle/MortgageDataAnalysis/README.md

 # Historical Mortgage Data Analysis

 This project involves analyzing historical mortgage data using Python.
 The analysis includes data cleaning, feature selection, and statistical analysis.
+This work was completed as part of a project for my Big Data Analysis class.

 ## Project Description